 There is no justice in History

-American declaration of independence, empowered men over women, whites over blacks and native Americans.
+The American declaration of independence, empowered men over women, whites over blacks, and Native Americans.
 Many modern westerners scoff at one imaginary system (racial hierarchy) but believe that another one (different schools for rich and poor) is perfectly fine.
-Hierarchies allow two complete strangers to decide how to talk to each other.
-At the same time, they limit the potential of the individuals.
+Hierarchies allow two strangers to decide how to talk to each other.
+At the same time, they limit the potential of individuals.

 Every imagined system disavows its fictional origins and claims to be natural and inevitable.

-Hierarchy between men and women: One hierarchy more or less same all around the world is the superiority of men over women.
-In many societies, women were seen as a property of men.
+The hierarchy between men and women: One hierarchy more or less the same all around the world is the superiority of men over women.
+In many societies, women were seen as the property of men.
 And crimes like rape were property violations where marry-the-rapist was seen as a solution (ashishb’s note: This happens even today, even in the US).
-Of course, one notable difference between men and women is womb but as we have seen in modern times, women can vote, live independently, and think for themselves, all of which in the imagined reality of ancient cultures, they were incapable of doing.
-Since almost all societies (even before having any contact) around the world put men above women, it cannot be a pure coincidence, there are theories around it.
+Of course, one notable difference between men and women is the womb but as we have seen in modern times, women can vote, live independently, and think for themselves, all of which is the imagined reality of ancient cultures, they were incapable of doing.
+Since almost all societies (even before having any contact) around the world put men above women, it cannot be a pure coincidence, there are theories about it.
 One theory is that men have more muscle power, the objection is why are women historically excluded from less strenuous jobs like politicians and priests.
 Another theory suggests that men are more aggressive and thus, better suited to be soldiers, and wars have dominated our history.
 This theory falls apart as well since historically, soldiers from the bottom rung never rose to the top.
 The top was reserved for the aristocrats.
-Another theory suggests that since women need cooperation from men during pregnancy, they have to become more submissive to the man they are bearing the child of, so that, he sticks around.
-This theory falls apart since support network does not have to be a male.
-Bonobos have all female support networks.
+Another theory suggests that since women need cooperation from men during pregnancy, they have to become more submissive to the man they are bearing the child, so that, he sticks around.
+This theory falls apart since the support network does not have to be male.
+Bonobos have all-female support networks.

 How did this happen that the species, Homo Sapiens, whose success depends on being more cooperative with each other has less cooperative individuals (man) dominate woman is still a mystery

 Biology is willing to tolerate a wide spectrum of possibilities.
-Nature does not prohibit homosexuality; it’s the culture which labels it unnatural to restrict it.
-Something which is unnatural like humans doing photosynthesis just won’t happen.
+Nature does not prohibit homosexuality; it’s the culture that labels it unnatural to restrict it.
+Something unnatural like humans doing photosynthesis just won’t happen.

 Biology enables, culture forbids